Los Angeles Almanac Logo

 Home | All Almanac Topics | Crime & Justice

-Among its many duties, the Los Angeles County Probation Department provides secure detention for delinquent minors in juvenile halls and control and rehabilitation programs in camps.
-Juvenile halls and camps provide confinement to minors (and a few transitioning into adulthood), ranging in age from 10 to 21, who await adjudication and disposition of legal matters.
+Among its duties, the Los Angeles County Probation Department provides secure detention for delinquent minors in juvenile facilities.
+Juvenile halls, secure youth treatment facilities, and camps provide confinement to minors (and a few transitioning into adulthood), ranging in age from 10 to 21, who await adjudication and disposition of legal matters.
 Camps provide treatment, care, custody, and training for the rehabilitation of delinquent minors as wards of the Juvenile Court for an average period of 20 weeks.

 Juvenile Hall visiting hours are Saturdays 1pm - 3pm, Sundays 1pm - 4pm.
 Telephone ahead to verify hours.